-This post is inspired by our girl Rachel Hollis and her new book that comes out next week, Girl, Wash Your Face.
+This post is inspired by the very popular book Girl, Wash Your Face.
 Each chapter starts with a lie Rachel believed about herself, and goes into the details about how this affected her life and then what she did to combat the lie.
-If you haven't heard us say it a million times already, it's so. good.
-Life changing.
-I'll tell you all about how to get a copy at the end of the post.
-But today I really want to share what one of my own chapters would be out of this book.
-A lie that took root in my mind and has done so much damage along the way.
-I hope you'll read it and be encouraged to look at your own life and see what lies you may be believing about yourself. xo, Hannah
+Today I really want to share what one of my own chapters would be out of this book: a lie that took root in my mind and has done so much damage along the way.
+I hope you'll read it and be encouraged to look at your own life and see what lies you may be believing about yourself.

 The Lie: I'm not enough.